 Disclosures laws will be amended to ensure that all cabinet and any other (including national security) documents are made public after 30 years or after any pressing need for national security, or reasonable requirement for commercial confidentiality, has passed: whichever comes first.

 Except for state secrets relating to national security nothing will be classified as Official Secret.
 In particular, normal democratic political activity of any citizen will not be classified as an official secret.
+However, leaking any matter of national security will be severely punished.

 In effect, much of the current secrecy associated with government would be removed through a duty to publish any non-privacy violating, non-security related information that is paid for by the taxpayer.